 The week of August 16-22 takes us from Lunar Day 9 to Day 15.
 This week we will highlight the moon crater Eratosthanes, viewable Monday night.
 Eratosthenes: [NW/H8; L=11°W] A large (36-mi.) complex moon crater with terraced walls, central peaks,

 The week of July 19-25 takes us from Lunar Day 10 to Day 17.
 This week we will highlight the crater Schiller, viewable Tuesday and Wednesday night in the SW quadrant.
 Schiller: [SW/Q6] Schiller is a curiosity.
 It has the

-The week of August 13-19 takes us from Day 3 to the end of Day 8.
-This week we will highlight the Altai Scarp, viewable Friday evening (possibly Thursday) and the crater Hipparchus, viewable on Saturday evening.
-Altai Scarp (Rupes
+The week of November 30 – December 6 takes us from Lunar Day 15 to Day 21.
+This week we will highlight the crater Piccolomini and the Altai Scarp, viewable on Friday evening, Day 19.
+Altai Scarp (Rupes Altai): [SE/M12]